Expert Q&A: Brace for AS?

-Learn if braces help curvature in people with ankylosing spondylitis
+Learn if a back brace can help curvature in people with ankylosing spondylitis.

 Answer: Forward flexion (bending forward) of the neck and trunk is a problem for people with ankylosing spondylitis.
 Wearing a neck or back braces is not a practical solution to prevent further flexion, but there are other relatively simple ankylosing spondylitis treatments you can do to help maintain your posture.